 They know the ins and outs of recruiting great candidates, but does your organization know the best processes for hiring a full-time talent acquisition professional?

-Business growth starts and ends with hiring the right people, and as your organization continues to add employees, managerial issues, workflow processes, and legal regulations become more complex.
+Business growth starts and ends with hiring the right people, and as your organization continues to add employees, issues around people management, workflow processes, and legal regulations become more complex.
 A solid HR foundation is critical to business success, and the bricklayers of people operations are Human Resources professionals.
 You know this, and so do the candidates applying to your organization’s nascent, or nonexistent, TA team.

 At What Stage Does Your Business Need a Full-Time HR Hire?